-You must define an even number of ICP channel paths, and you must connect them in pairs.
-Use the CPATH keyword in the CHPID statement to connect ICP CHPIDs.
+You must define an even number of ICP channel paths and you must connect them in pairs.
+A connected pair of ICP CHPIDs is called an internal coupling link.
+Both ends of an internal coupling link must specify the other ICP CHPID with which it is to communicate.
+Use the CPATH keyword in the CHPID statement to connect ICP CHPIDs (see "CPATH=" on page 65).
 For more information about defining Internal Coupling channels, see the Processor Resource/Systems Manager Planning Guide for your system.